Macrix/procontel.sdk/README.md

 ## 6. Injected services

 ProconTEL environment provide set of features available via dependency injection.
 To use this mechanism developer has to use appropriate interface in endpoint constructor.
-In ProconTEL naming conventions this interfaces called <b>services</b>.
+In ProconTEL naming conventions these interfaces are called <b>services</b>.

 ```csharp
   [EndpointMetadata(Name = "Rich", SupportedRoles = SupportedRoles.Provider)]